Job opportunities with St. Louis University High are listed on our career portal.

 In thanks to the city of St. Louis for its support and partnership over two centuries, the entire school undertook a citywide day of service in October.
 All freshmen and sophomores served at Forest Park, with the upperclassmen volunteering at 20 other organizations in the area, including St. Louis Foodbank, Loyola Academy, Gateway Greening, and Peter and Paul Community Services, among others.
 All told, SLUH students and faculty/staff contributed more than 3,000 service hours in just one day.

-SLUH is an equal opportunity employer and proud to be recognized as a top workplace by the St. Louis Post-Dispatch for five consecutive years.
+SLUH is an equal opportunity employer and proud to be recognized as a top workplace by the St. Louis Post-Dispatch for six consecutive years.